Anohni - 4 Degrees

 I wanna see this world, I wanna see it more.

-It's only four degrees, it's only four degrees
+It's only four degrees.
+It's only four degrees.

 I wanna hear the dogs crying for

-But all those rhinos and all those big mammals.
+But all those rhinos and all those big mammals,

-I see them burn.
+I want to see them burn.

-I wanna see them burn.
+I wanna see them burn, it's only four degrees.

 I wanna see them burn.
+It's only four degrees.

 I wanna see them burn.
+It's only for degrees.

 I wanna burn them,